Which quartic double solids are rational?: Quartic double solids and conic bundles

 Moreover, after a change of coordinates $x$, $y$ and $t$ we may assume that the line $L_{\xi}$ is given by equations $x=y=0$.
 The equation of the curve $C$ in a local chart $\mathbb{A}^2\subset\mathbb{P}^2$ with coordinates $x$ and $y$ is written as $F(x,y)=0$, where

+Our further strategy is to consider several cases depending on the position of the line $L_{\xi}$ with respect to the surface $S$, the number of singular points of $S$ on $L_{\xi}$, and vanishing of certain coefficients in the equation of $S$, and in each case to figure out a description of a singularity of the curve $C$ at $\xi$.

+\emph{Case I}.
 Assume that the line $L_{\xi}$ is not contained in $S$, i.\,e. at least one of the forms $q_i$ in~\eqref{eq:quartic} contains a monomial~$t^i$ with non-zero coefficient.
+We are going to show that $C$ is either smooth at $\xi$, or the situation is described by the first option of case~(iii) in the assertion of the proposition.
 Since $\xi$ is contained in $C$, we see that $L_{\xi}$ intersects $S$ at $O_S$ and at most one more point.

+\emph{Subcase I.1}.
 Suppose that $O_S$ is the only common point of $L_{\xi}$ and $S$.
-Then $q_4(0,0,1)\neq 0$ by~\eqref{eq:quartic}.
+We are going to show that $C$ is smooth at $\xi$.
+One has $q_4(0,0,1)\neq 0$ by~\eqref{eq:quartic}.
 Keeping this in mind and looking at~\eqref{eq:quartic} once again, we see that

 Since $O_S$ is a node, we also see that at least one of the partial derivatives of $q_2$ with respect to $x$ and $y$ does not vanish at the point $[0:0:1]$.
 We may assume that this is a partial derivative with respect to $x$.
-Then \eqref{eq:degeneracy} implies that the partial derivative of $F$ with respect to $x$ at the point $(0,0)$ does not vanish either, so that $C$ is smooth at the point~$\xi$.
+Then \eqref{eq:degeneracy} implies that the partial derivative of $F$ with respect to $x$ at the point $(0,0)$ does not vanish either, so that $C$ is smooth at the point~$\xi$ in Subcase~I.1.

-Suppose that the intersection $L_{\xi}\cap S$ contains a point $P_S$ different from $O_S$.
+\emph{Subcase I.2}.
+Suppose that the intersection $L_{\xi}\cap S$ contains a point $P_S$ different from~$O_S$.
 Making a change of coordinates if necessary, we may assume that

 Then $q_4(0,0,1)=0$ by~\eqref{eq:quartic} and thus $q_3(0,0,1)=0$ by~\eqref{eq:degeneracy}.
 This implies~\mbox{$q_2(0,0,1)\neq 0$}, so that we may assume that $q_2(0,0,1)=1$.